 There are many moving parts to options that can affect profit and loss potential.
 However, options trading is less expensive than trading shares.
 The reason for this is you’re paying a premium to control 100 shares instead of paying to own each share.

 It’s said that picking the right strike price is the most important part of options trading.
 That’s probably because 80% of all options contracts expire worthless.

-Unless you're the seller of the option, you're most likely losing money.
-The reason for that is you may not be taking things like theta, gamma and delta into account; as well as the strike price you've picked (check out our stock market basics page).
+Unless you’re the seller of the option, you’re most likely losing money.
+The reason for that is you may not be taking things like theta, gamma and delta into account; as well as the strike price you’ve picked.

 However, making sure to look at things like open interest as well as volume among other things that help with making the right decision.
 Options are wasting assets because they expire.

 Time only moves forward.
 Hence with each passing day, you’re giving some profit to the seller of the option.
 Picking an out of the money strike price insures you’re going to want volatility that makes the stock move in your favor.